Continuing Education Requirement

 CE must be completed before submitting the renewal or relicensing application.

 Course and or Provider Search

-To satisfy the CE requirement you must take an approved course offered by a NY approved Provider Organization (Provider).
+To satisfy the CE requirement you must take an approved course offered by a New York approved Provider.

 Courses may be offered in the classroom, via webinar or by self-directed study, either online or via textbook.
 If you choose to complete a self-study course, you must take and pass a final exam to receive credit.

 NOTE: Effective November 2, 2020, the requirement that a monitor be present when taking the exam was eliminated.

 Find a CE Provider by using the Continuing Education Provider Search (DFS portal).

 To find an approved classroom/seminar course being offered in your area, a webinar offering or a self-study course use the Continuing Education Course Search (DFS Portal).
 Please contact the provider directly to determine availability and to register for the course.

 Access all DFS Portal applications: